 If if I think that there are no consequences for my choices then I’m going to end up moving into the world in a way that becomes very dangerous it just doesn’t serve me very well.
 I can think of situations you guys can remember locally here some of the decisions that have been made at times with particularly in the world of athletics.

 Sometimes you’ll see that there’ll be a team that’s it’s a state quality championship team and the team members go out and they do something utterly stupid maybe they break the law, maybe they do something that really should mean that they don’t participate in the team but because they’re getting ready to play in the championship what happens it’s okay like what are kids learning there.
 What are we teaching in those situations?
 To me, it’s probably one of the most dangerous things that we can do is if we think that somehow protecting kids from the consequences of their choices that we’re going to help them because we don’t keep in mind however I just want to remind you that as John is walking along this path or as we were walking with him that I’m not talking about stupid decisions.

 If John is getting ready to run in the street, of course, she stopped John from running in the street right we’re talking about the 99.9 percent of John’s decisions were choice and consequence and he needs to learn that critical relationship so protection is not preparation.
-In fact, it disables kids because you see it over and over and over and over it is so tough to learn something later in life that you didn’t get by experience see it’s kind of like this when kids are young, choice and consequence are right close together right as we get older choice and consequence gets further and further spread apart.
+It disables kids because you see it over and over and over and over it is so tough to learn something later in life that you didn’t get by experience see it’s kind of like this when kids are young, choice and consequences are right close together right as we get older choice and consequence gets further and further spread apart.